Tag Archive for: IntelliFinishing

 Recently, IntelliFinishing team members sat down to discuss the philosophy behind modular conveyor design and why it delivers long-term value to customers across automotive, custom manufacturing, and other demanding industries.
 The conversation highlighted a simple truth: finishing systems must be designed for change, not just day-one performance.

-To see the first of several videos on this topic, click here: A Walkthrough of Our Modular System Design with Tom Robertson, President of IntelliTrak
+To see the several videos on this topic, click here: A Walkthrough of Our Modular System Design with Tom Robertson, President of IntelliTrak and here: How does the Conveyor Help with Finish Quality, Smaller Footprints, and Faster Installations? – YouTube

 Designing for Change, Not Just Startup